Fiber-reinforced concrete: Some developments

-At least half of the concrete in a typical building component is used to protect the steel reinforcement from corrosion.
+At least half of the concrete in a typical building component protects the steel reinforcement from corrosion.
 Concrete using only fiber as reinforcement can result in saving of concrete, thereby greenhouse effect associated with it.
 FRC can be molded into many shapes, giving designers and engineers greater flexibility.

 High performance FRC (HPFRC) claims it can sustain strain-hardening up to several percent strain, resulting in a material ductility of at least two orders of magnitude higher when compared to normal concrete or standard fiber-reinforced concrete.

 HPFRC also claims a unique cracking behavior.
 When loaded to beyond the elastic range, HPFRC maintains crack width to below 100 μm, even when deformed to several percent tensile strains.
 Field results with HPFRC and The Michigan Department of Transportation resulted in early-age cracking.

-Recent studies performed on high-performance fiber-reinforced concrete in a bridge deck found that adding fibers provided residual strength and controlled cracking.
+Recent studies on high-performance fiber-reinforced concrete in a bridge deck found that adding fibers provided residual strength and controlled cracking.
 There were fewer and narrower cracks in the FRC even though the FRC had more shrinkage than the control.
 Residual strength is directly proportional to the fiber content.

+The use of natural fibers has become a topic of research mainly due to the expected positive environmental impact, recyclability, and economy.
+The degradation of natural fibers and particles in a cement matrix is a concern.

 Some studies were performed using waste carpet fibers in concrete as an environmentally friendly use of recycled carpet waste.
 A carpet typically consists of two layers of backing (usually fabric from polypropylene tape yarns), joined by CaCO3 filled styrene-butadiene latex rubber (SBR), and face fibers (majority being nylon 6 and nylon 66 textured yarns).
 Such nylon and polypropylene fibers can be used for concrete reinforcement.
 Other ideas are emerging to use recycled materials as fibers: recycled polyethylene terephthalate (PET) fiber, for example.

 Standards

+International

+The following are several international standards for fiber-reinforced concrete: